guivern/GenericCrudApi/README.md

 # GenericCrudApi
-ASP.NET Core Web API to demonstrate the use of a generic CRUD controller base.
+ASP.NET Core Web API to demonstrate the use of a generic CRUD controller.

 ## Requeriments
 - .NET Core 5 SDK: https://dotnet.microsoft.com/download